Content

-The FAIR principles (Findable, Accessible, Interoperable, Reusable) are now the recognised guidelines for dealing with research data and focus on technical and organisational aspects such as the annotation of metadata, the publication and registration of DOIs and the granting of licences to ensure that data can be reused as freely as possible.
+The FAIR principles (Findable, Accessible, Interoperable, Reusable) are now the recognised guidelines for handling research data and focus on technical and organisational aspects such as the annotation of metadata, the publication and registration of DOIs and the issuing of licences to ensure that data can be reused as freely as possible.
 The goals are to ensure that data is as freely available and freely exchanged as possible.

 The CARE principles (Collective Benefit, Authority to Control, Responsibility, Ethics) on the other hand, stand for the appropriate handling of data concerning indigenous communities and are intended to complement the FAIR principles.
 In contrast to FAIR, CARE does not focus on facilitating the exchange of data, but on safeguarding the interests of indigenous communities, fair participation in the value chain and the return of control over data such as images and artefacts.